Battle of the Philippine Sea: Japanese plan for a decisive battle

 From the very start of the conflict in December 1941, the Japanese war plan had been to inflict such severe and painful losses on the US military that its public would become war weary and the American government would be convinced to sue for peace and allow Japan to keep its conquests.

 Admiral Isoroku Yamamoto had grown wary of this strategy, but he was killed in Operation Vengeance on 18 April 1943.
 The following day, Admiral Mineichi Koga succeeded Yamamoto as commander-in-chief of the Combined Fleet, and Koga wanted the Imperial Japanese Navy to engage the American fleet in the "single decisive battle" in early 1944.
-On 31 March 1944 Koga was killed when his aircraft (a Kawanishi H8K) flew into a typhoon and crashed.
+On 31 March 1944 Koga was killed when his aircraft, a Kawanishi H8K, flew into a typhoon and crashed.
 Koga's chief of staff, Vice Admiral Shigeru Fukudome, was flying in an accompanying plane and carrying the Z Plan documents, and also crashed.
 Fukudome survived, but the Z Plan briefcase did not sink with the destroyed aircraft and was recovered by Filipino guerillas who over the next few weeks transported the documents to General Douglas MacArthur's Military Intelligence Service (MIS) in Brisbane, Australia.
 MIS forwarded the translated Z Plan to Admiral Chester Nimitz in Honolulu, and the Japanese plans were quickly dispatched to the fleet commanders in the Philippine Sea in June.
 A new commander-in-chief of the Combined Fleet, Admiral Soemu Toyoda, was appointed, and he finalized the Japanese plans known as Plan A-Go or Operation A-Go.
-Operation A-Go did not change much from the Z Plan, so the U.S. Navy knew exactly what was going to happen during the upcoming naval battle.
+Operation A-Go did not change much from the Z Plan, so the U.S. Navy knew almost exactly what was going to happen during the upcoming naval battle.
 The plan was adopted in early June 1944.
 Within weeks, an opportunity arose to engage the American fleet now detected heading for Saipan.

 The Japanese had some advantages they hoped would turn the battle in their favor.
 Though outnumbered in ships and aircraft, they planned to supplement their carrier airpower with land-based aircraft.